jfspps/howtos/ProgrammingC++/9_DirectDraw.md

   - Primary surface - represents the video buffer being rasterised and displayed on screen
   - Seconday surface - represents the back buffer (off-screen) scene
 + IDirectDrawPalette - handles the 256-colour mode [colour palette](6_WindowsAPIGDIPart1.md#excursion-rgb-and-palattes)
-+ IDirectDrawClipper - assists with clipping bitmap and raster operations, typically for windowed applications
++ IDirectDrawClipper - assists with clipping bitmap and raster operations, ensuring assets are set within the bounds of windowed applications and DirectDraw surfaces boundaries

-## Creating the DirectDraw object
+## 1. Creating the DirectDraw object

 There are principally three ways to create DirectDraw objects (based on `IDirectDraw7`):